brunjlar/tenth-man/README.md

 This repository contains a single-page web application that uses an iterative AI process to generate, critique, and refine text-based responses based on the 'Tenth Man' principle.

 The application allows a user to input a prompt, which is sent to an initial AI assistant.
 A second AI, acting as a "Tenth Man," is then tasked with challenging the initial response.
-This cycle of response, critique, and synthesis can be repeated multiple times to produce a more robust and well-considered final answer.
+This cycle of response, critique, and synthesis can be repeated on-demand to produce a more robust and well-considered final answer.

 ## **How it Works: The Tenth Man Principle**